albertometelli/albertometelli.github.io/_pages/jobs.md

 About the Project
 ---
 The <b>Human Learning from Diverse Feedback</b> (<b>HUmLrn</b>) project broadly focuses on developing learning algorithms that utilize human feedback to improve the learning process of artificial agents.
-This includes, but is not limited to, cases in which humans provide demonstrations, corrections, preferences, and proxy rewards.
+This includes cases in which humans provide demonstrations, corrections, preferences, and proxy rewards.
 The objectives of this project include, but are not limited to, developing a formal unified framework for human feedback, designing learning algorithms and proving formal guarantees, studying the computational and statistical hardness of learning problems, developing practical deep learning algorithms, and validating these approaches in simulated autonomous driving environments.